libertasX/registration-and-login-form/README.md

 # registration_form
-The Frontend is build with HTML/CSS.
+The Frontend is build with HTML/CSS and JavaScript.
-The Backend is build in JavaScript.
+The Backend is build in PHP.
-For selecting and insert data I use PHP and MySQL as databse.
+I use MySQL as database.